 Credit Card Debt

-Credit card debt is universally maligned by financial experts, but Americans still carried an average balance of over $5,200 at the end of 2021 according to Experian.
+Credit card debt is universally maligned by financial experts.
 There aren’t many redeeming qualities to credit card debt, which typically comes with double-digit interest rates and the inability to write off any interest.

 There is one potential good use of credit card debt, and that is if you have a high credit score and can avail of a 0% balance transfer offer to pay off higher-rate debt, according to Kim Cole, community engagement manager with the national non-profit credit counseling agency Navicore Solutions.
 Beware, though — even this strategy requires you to have the money to pay off the debt at the end of the promotional period.